 - This trope seems to be popular with the latter-day producers of Star Trek: The Next Generation, Voyager and Enterprise — in approximate descending order of their reception — all have final episodes that show possible futures for the crew, but each has a caveat that leaves wiggle room: Respectively, "All Good Things..." centers around the results of a a complicated time-travel event, "Endgame" is changed in a more straightforward way by time travel, and the events depicted in "These Are The Voyages..." are a retelling through a holodeck simulation.
 (Many fans latched onto that last one out of a widely-agreed-upon belief that Trip dying a senseless, anticlimactic death to some minor bad guys six years later was a particularly lousy way to go out.)

 - ReGenesis "The Truth", 35 years later, although it's heavily implied to be David's dying hallucination.

 - The epilogue of Will and Grace occurs when the pair, who had a falling out around the time they each had children, are reunited by the meeting-in-college and eventual marriage of said children.

 - Parodied in Tim & Eric Awesome Show, Great Job!!, as one of the earliest episodes is a preview of the 50th Anniversary Special.

-- Stargate SG-1's final episode "Unending" featured SG-1 and General Landry being caught in a time-distortion field and living and aging 50 years while time outside passed normally.
+- Stargate SG-1's final episode "Unending" featured SG-1 and General Landry being caught in a time-distortion field and living and aging 50 years while less than a second of time passed outside.
 This was undone and everyone but Teal'c completely forgot the 50 years that had been.

 remarks from Stock Footage of the kids to keep the frame story intact.